mille1992/project5/README.md

 Includes the used models.

 ## views.py
 Defines the functionality of the webpage.
-It handles the Post and Get requests, checks and modifications on databases.
+It handles the Post and Get requests, calls and modifies database data.